Table of contents

 #1.
 Draw a mind map of the things you have learned today.
 Use a blue or black color.

-It is better to reflect on the last 10 minutes instead of studying new material.
+Reflecting on the last 10 minutes is better than studying new material.

 #2.
 Add or cross out notes after you brain-dumped everything.
 Use a different color, e.g.